Contesting A Will in SA

 - a brother or sister of the deceased person who satisfies the court that he cared for, or contributed to the maintenance of, the deceased person during his lifetime.

 Thus, because a nephew or niece are not included in the legislation they cannot make a claim on their aunt or uncle’s estate if they have been left out of the deceased’s will.
-This is case even if the nephew or niece had a close relationship with the deceased during their lifetime.
+This is the case even if the nephew or niece had a close relationship with the deceased or was dependant on them.

 - the grandchild’s financial circumstances and if you have a partner, that of your partner;